Pupil Premium Plans and Reviews

 *Having the Bridge Foundation working in partnership with us in school to support children's emotional needs

 *Employing a Family Link Worker to support families to help their children achieve

-*Supporting Breakfast Club to encourage attendance and a positive start to the learning
+*Supporting Breakfast Club to encourage attendance and a positive start to the day's learning

 We continually review our spending and think of new ways to support children.

 What evidence do we have to provide on how the money has been spent?